SAP-archive/docs/concepts/monitor/training_analytics.md

 Two intents may be too close semantically to be efficiently distinguished.
 A significant part of the error of one intent is directed toward the second one, and vice versa.
 Merging them may help improve the bot’s flow.

 ### Split intent
 If an intent has both low precision and low recall, while the recall scores of the other intents are acceptable, it may reflect a use case that is too broad semantically.
-Splitting the intent into several intents may help.
+Try splitting this intent into several intents.